Dealing with the public and remaining calm under extreme levels of pressure are just some of the many aspects of a successful firefighter

-There are, however, a number of vocationally focused, graduate entry degree courses available:
+There are, however, a number of vocationally-focused, graduate-entry degree courses available, such as:

-Other related degree courses in areas including fire engineering, fire safety and risk management or fire and explosion are also available, see materials science courses for more options.
+Other related degree courses in areas including fire engineering, fire safety and risk management or fire and explosion are also available.
+Search for postgraduate courses in fire safety engineering for more options.

-Applicants for the position of firefighter need to be aged 18 or over.
-After successful completion of an application form, you'll go through the standard national selection process called the NFS (National Firefighter Selection), as well as a Personal Qualities and Attributes (PQA) test to ensure you're suitable for the role.
+You need to be aged 18 or over to become a firefighter.
+After successful completion of an application form, you'll go through the standard national selection process called the National Firefighter Selection (NFS), as well as a Personal Qualities and Attributes (PQA) test to ensure you're suitable for the role.

-Applicants then move on to physical tests carried out in full firefighter uniform.
-The next step's an interview, and towards the end of the selection process you'll be invited to attend a medical.
-Good vision in both eyes and good hearing are also essential.
+Applicants then move on to physical tests carried out in full firefighter uniform before attending an interview, and towards the end of the selection process you'll be invited to attend a medical.
+Good vision in both eyes and good hearing are essential.
 For more information on the NFS process see Fire Service.
 Some services are making changes to the NFS, which may include an online application, with some online ability testing early in the application process.
 Check with individual fire services to find out about their application process.

-As well as physical fitness, you need to show:
+As well as physical fitness, you'll need to show:

 You may also need a full UK driving licence.

-Due to health and safety requirements, work experience isn't possible although you may be able to be placed as an observer in a fire station or attend an open day, so contact the fire and rescue service you're interested in to enquire.
+Due to health and safety requirements, work experience isn't possible, although you may be able to be placed as an observer in a fire station or attend an open day.
+Contact the fire and rescue service you're interested in to enquire.

-Fire and rescue services only recruit when they need firefighters to replace those who are retiring or leaving the service and competition is fierce.
+Fire and rescue services only recruit when they need firefighters to replace those who are retiring or leaving the service, and competition can be fierce.
 Each fire service recruits independently so contact services directly.
 The current economic climate and public sector cuts may affect the number of jobs available.

 In England, there are 46 fire and rescue services run by fire and rescue authorities (FRA).
-For a list of services by region, see the Chief Fire Officers Association.
+For a list of services by region, see the National Fire Chiefs Council (NFCC).

 Wales has three services:

-The Scottish Fire and Rescue Service (SFRS) is responsible for the whole of Scotland, while Northern Ireland is divided into four area commands and overseen by the Northern Ireland Fire & Rescue Service (NIFRS).
+The Scottish Fire and Rescue Service (SFRS) is responsible for the whole of Scotland, while Northern Ireland is divided into four area commands and is overseen by the Northern Ireland Fire & Rescue Service (NIFRS).

 Private and public sector employers include:

 Initial firefighter training takes an intensive 12 and 18 weeks to complete.
-It's usually held at a specially equipped training centre where you will be taught basic firefighting skills such as ladder safety, hose laying and how to use breathing apparatus.
-Training involves learning about fire safety and the importance of getting the fire safety message across to the local community.
+It's usually held at a specially-equipped training centre where you will be taught basic firefighting skills such as ladder safety, hose laying and how to use breathing apparatus.
+Training also involves learning about fire safety and the importance of getting the fire safety message across within the local community.

 On successful completion of the initial training, you'll join a fire station on probation and your performance will be continuously assessed.
-This development programme typically takes around two years and focuses on learning about the community and the risks surrounding your station and showing competence in the areas covered at the training centre.
 Visit individual fire and rescue service websites for details of their training programme.